Ivana Trump, first wife of Donald Trump, is dead at 73

 Ivana Trump worked as the vice president of interior design for the Trump Organization.
 Her design work included Trump Tower, and she also served as the chief executive officer of some Trump hotel properties.

-Trump accused Donald of raping her during their marriage, an incident described in the 1993 book Lost Tycoon: The Many Lives of Donald Trump, before walking back the allegation in a statement given just prior to the book's printing.
+Ivana Trump accused her husband of ripping out her hair of raping her during their marriage, an incident described in the 1993 book Lost Tycoon: The Many Lives of Donald Trump, before she walked back the allegation in a statement given just prior to the book's printing.

 Donald Trump described the claim as "obviously false."

-After the divorce, she remained in the limelight, capitalizing on her fame by appearing in advertisements for national brands and launching a cosmetics company.
+After the divorce, she remained in the limelight, capitalizing on her fame by appearing in advertisements for national brands and launching a cosmetics company, Ivana Haute Couture.

+She stirred up controversy after Trump's election to the White House, referring to herself as the "first lady" in an interview with ABC News.

+"I have the direct number to White House, but I don't want to call him there because Melania is there and I don't want to cause any kind of jealousy because I am basically first Trump wife," she said.
+"I am first lady. "

 Ivana Trump is survived by her three adult children, Donald, Ivanka and Eric, as well as several grandchildren.